makersacademy/airport_challenge/README.md

 ```

-Tests currently not able to apply or limit the random weather conditions to properly set the test conditions.
+Unit tests at first were not able to limit the random weather conditions to properly set the test conditions.

 Fixed this issue with the use of a double stub and controlling the messages it could receive.

+###Future additions

+To make the code more robust weather conditions could be set up as an external class to apply the DRY principle.
+The plane class would also need to be tested to make sure that a plane knowns when it is flying and when it is in the airport to meet the second part of the edge case conditions.

+To be continued....